Prince George’s officials apologize for vaccine rollout, promise improvements

 “I have received your calls.
 I have received your emails.
 I have heard your frustration,” Alsobrooks said.
 “I do want to apologize to you.”

-Alsobrooks said that it is “an open secret” that the health department has been working through challenges with scheduling appointments — including for second doses, which should be made 21 days after first shots of the Pfizer vaccine and 28 days after first shots of the Moderna vaccine.
+Alsobrooks said that it is “an open secret” that the health department has been working through challenges with scheduling appointments — including for second doses, which should be made 21 days after first shots of the Pfizer-BioNTech vaccine and 28 days after first shots of the Moderna vaccine.

 She said residents who received their first shots had difficulty securing appointments for second shots because the links for sign-ups were shared widely, leading appointments to be filled by people seeking first shots.
 All residents in need of a second shot will be contacted by the health department a week before their appointment, she said, to ensure they are signed up.

-And starting this Monday, she said all residents will receive the times for their second appointments at the same time as their first to minimize confusion.
+And starting the week of Feb.
+15, she said, all residents will receive the times for their second appointments at the same time as their first to minimize confusion.

-At this point, the county is still working through vaccinating residents in categories 1A, which includes healthcare workers and first responders, and 1B, which includes anyone over age 75 and teachers.
-Alsobrooks said there are about 25,000 residents in 1B who are pre-registered but have not yet been vaccinated.
+At this point, the county is still working through vaccinating residents in Phase 1A categories, which includes health care workers and first responders, and 1B, which includes anyone over age 75 and teachers.
+Alsobrooks said there are about 25,000 residents in 1B who are preregistered but have not yet been vaccinated.

-The total pre-registration waitlist, which includes essential workers and people ages 65-74 in 1C, is about 125,000 people.
+The total preregistration waitlist, which includes essential workers and people ages 65-74 in 1C, is about 125,000 people.

-Alsobrooks the state vaccination website, PrepMod, has been “very, very difficult to navigate,” including frequently crashing.
+Alsobrooks added that the state vaccination website, PrepMod, has been “very, very difficult to navigate,” including frequently crashing.
 She said the county’s Office of Information Technology is working to build its own website that she hopes will be more user-friendly, but there is not yet a timeline for its launch.

-Health department staff will begin using their own scheduling system to make appointments further out, including in March and April, she said, which means the pre-registration waitlist should dramatically decrease in coming weeks.
+Health department staff will begin using their own scheduling system to make appointments further out, including in March and April, she said, which means the preregistration waitlist should dramatically decrease in coming weeks.

 In this new system, residents will not receive a link where they can choose their appointments, but instead get assigned a time and place.